sujanaaktery/Houseplant-Watering-Scheduler/README.md

                           Exit
 ```

 The application starts from the **Welcome Frame** and moves to the **Main Frame**.

-From the Main Frame, users can add, search, remove, or water plants, check watering reminders, and view plant statistics.
-Plant data is saved using **Java file serialization**.
+From the Main Frame, users can add, search, remove, or water plants, check watering reminders, and view statistics.
+Plant data is saved using file serialization.

 ---